manuGil/photo_feed/README.md

 # Web Apps

-In this session we will explore some of the concepts beding the developmento of web applications.
+In this session we will explore some of the concepts behing the development of web applications.
 We will use a Django web app as use case, but this won't be a Django tutorial.

 Make sure you complete the **Get Ready** section before the session.